Our Cooking Journey

 Picture

-Homemade gnocchi is an amazing and proper comfort food.
+Homemade gnocchi are proper comfort food.
 They are quick to cook and very cheap to make.
 The process of this authentic dish is pretty easy, fun and therapeutic to do.
-After boiling, peeling and mashing the potatoes all you have left to do is make the gnocchi dough, shaping, boil for 30 seconds and toss them in a butter-thyme sauce.
+After boiling, peeling and mashing the potatoes all you have left to do is make the gnocchi dough, shape the gnocchi and then boil them until they start floating in the water.
+Then simply toss them in a super quick butter and thyme sauce for an easy week night dinner.

 Serves: 4